 In connection with MetLife's proposed divestiture of its stake in RGA, on August 11, 2008, RGA filed with the Securities and Exchange Commission (the "SEC") a registration statement on Form S-4 (No. 333-152828), as amended, which includes a form of prospectus relating to the exchange offer.
-On August 14, 2008, MetLife filed with the SEC a testement on Schedule TO.
-In addition, RGA has filed with the SEC a registration statement on Form S-4 (File No. 333-151390), as amended, which includes a final proxy statement/prospectus dated August 4, 2008 relating to the recapitalization.
-Investors and holders of RGA and MetLife securities are strongly encouraged to read the registration statements and any other relevant documents filed with the SEC, including the prospectus dated August 11, 2008 relating to the exchange offer and related exchange offer and related exchange offer and related exchange offer and supplements to those documents, because they contain important information about RGA, MetLife, and the proposed transactions.
-The prospectus relating to the exchange offer and related exchange offer maleid to stockholders of MetLife.
-The proxy statement/prospectus relating to the recapitalization and related exchange offer and related exchange offer materials have been mailed to stockholders of MetLife.
-The proxy statement/prospectus relating to the exchange offer and related exchange offer materials and the tender offer statement on Schedule TO, and the proxy statement/prospectus relating to the exchange offer and related exchange offer materials and the tender offer statement on Schedule TO, and the proxy statement/prospectus relating to the exchange offer and related exchange offer materials and the tender offer statement on Schedule TO, and the proxy statement/prospectus relating to the exchange offer and related exchange offer materials and be tender offer statement on Schedule TO, and the proxy statement/prospectus relating to the recapitalization, as well as other filed documents containing information about M
+On August 14, 2008, MetLife filed with the SEC a statement on Schedule TO.
+In addition, RGA has filed with the SEC a registration statement on Form S-4 (File No. 333-151390), as amended, which includes a final proxy statement/prospectus dated August 4, 2008 related to the recapitalization.
+Investors and holders of RGA and MetLife securities are strongly encouraged to read the registration statements and any other relevant documents filed with the SEC, including the prospectus dated August 11, 2008 relating to the exchange offer and related exchange offer and related exchange offer materials, the tender offer statement on Schedule TO, and the proxy statement/prospectus dated August 4, 2008 relating to the exchange offer and related exchange offer materials have been mailed to stockholders of MetLife.
+The proxy statement/prospectus relating to the exchange offer and related exchange offer materials have been mailed to stockholders of MetLife.
+The proxy statement/prospectus relating to the exchange offer and related exchange offer materials and the tender offer statement on Schedule TO, and the proxy statement/prospectus relating to the exchange offer and related exchange offer materials have been mailed to stockholders of MetLife.
+The proxy statement/prospectus relating to the exchange offer and related exchange offer materials and the tender offer statement on Schedule TO, and the proxy statement/prospectus relating to the exchange offer and related exchange offer materials and the tender offer statement on Schedule TO, and the proxy statement/prospectus relating to the exchange offer materials have been mailed to stockholders of MetLife.
+Incorporated, 1370 Timberdake Manor to (636) 736-7243, in writing to Mr. John Hayden, Vi